-- 2. If the current disk information you are seeing does not appear correct, you can access the Utilities menu and check for missing drivers. - 3.
-If necessary, on the target disk/volume pane you can click the Operations drop-down menu to display the available options.
+- 3. If necessary, on the target disk/volume pane you can click the Operations drop-down menu to display the available options.
 For more information about these options, see Managing the BMR Operations Menu. - 4.
 Click on each target volume and from the pop-up menu, select the Map VolumeFrom option to assign a source volume to this target volume.